 |– or –||E = m c2|

-There is a choice of units for energy though each is interchangeable.
-This website uses a Joule.
-This is in honour of James Prescott Joule.
+There is a choice of units for energy.
+This website uses the Joule.
+This unit name is in honour of James Prescott Joule.

 A calories is another unit of energy.
 With its association with food, particularly for dieters, it is perhaps better known.
 In a science laboratory, a calorie is the energy needed to raise the temperature of one gram of water by one degree Celsius (at standard temperature and pressure).
 A warning to the dieters.
 Their calorie which they see on food boxes is actually a thousand ‘lab’ calories.
 For lab work, the following relation holds;